docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.md

 An Illustrator document.
 Documents are contained in the Application object.

 ```
-The default document settings—those properties starting with the word “default”—are global settings
+The default document settings—those properties starting with the word "default"—are global settings
 that affect the current document.
 Be sure to modify these default properties only when a document is
 open.
 Note that if you set default properties to desired values before creating new objects, you can
 streamline your scripts, eliminating the need to specify specific properties such as fillColor and